sabinagio/HIA/ReadME.md

 ### Response Quality agent
 - Checks the response of the previous agents to see if it adheres to the guidelines provided by the Red Cross (`data/comms.json`)

+# Deployment

+## Online
+We built the following infrastructure to allow for easy update and deployment of Red Cross resources.

+## Offline
+Another solution that wasn't implemented yet was to create a mobile app that can run the chatbot both offline and online, as it will not rely on an internet connection to offer useful information.

 ## Installation